 Where: Place Charles David, 30400 Villeneuve-lès-Avignon, France

 When: Every Saturday of the year (including holidays), from 6 a.m. to 3 p.m.
-The regular flea market of Villeneuve-lès-Avignon is enriched by two annual antiques fairs: the Brocante Passion in May (duration: 2 days) and the Antiques dealers day on the second weekend of October.
+The regular flea market of Villeneuve-lès-Avignon is enriched by two annual antique fairs: the Brocante Passion in May (duration: 2 days) and the antique dealers day on the second weekend of October.